Code-Institute-Submissions/Covid-19-help-info/README.md

 ## Surface
 Used a calmer set of colours for this page primarily as I felt the topic was stressful enough as is.
 A lot of white space in order to make it a little clearer for users.

+## features
+Collapsable menu on mobile for the navagation bar, just to decluter the view.

+Used a in-page nav for support page with two buttons as I needed to change form original plan for the page, as seen in the wireframes, as once put together it looked unmessy and was a bit of infomration-oveload for the user.

+**Future features** we wanted to include:

+   **1)** a chat feature on contact info page to help users get in touch faster and have smooth                                                     communication with site owners.

+   **2)** create a sepeate page with greater details no selected charites but time was too much of a                                                constraint this time.

+## Deployment
+Commit the project on gitpod with regular git pushes to github, the host website.